 Buying off plans means purchasing a property before it’s built, based on the developer’s designs and specifications.
 It lets you secure a brand-new home at today’s price, often with lower deposit requirements.
 You’ll pay a deposit upfront, with the balance due when construction is complete.
 Our team can chat to you more about how this works so you can decide if it’s the right choice for you.

-Yes.
-Faisandier homes are freehold, which means you own the townhouse and the land it sits on.
+Most Faisandier homes are freehold, which means you own the townhouse and the land it sits on.
+However, some homes will be unit title, this means you own a defined part of a building and will share some common areas.

 Townhouses offer a great balance of affordability, location and low upkeep.
 Plus, they’re brand new, energy efficient and designed with modern living in mind.
 Their popularity makes them a great investment for future on-selling.